fusioncharts/dev_centre_docs/fusioncharts-aspnet-visualization/getting-started/change-theme-using-fusioncharts-net.md

 ---
 title: Change Theme | FusionCharts
-description: This article outlines the steps to set common theme in a single page
+description: Explore the convenience of changing themes in FusionCharts.NET for setting chart appearance and behavior.
+Read the article to change the theme of a chart.
 heading: Change Theme
 ---